konsumer/arduinoscope/arduinoscope.nw/README.md

 ### Windows/Linux

 You will need the [node-webkit](https://github.com/rogerwang/node-webkit) runtime for your platform, and the compiled version of serialport module.
-For everyonebut Macs, just download this project, and in the `arduinoscope.nw` directory, type `npm install`.
+So, just download this project, and in the `arduinoscope.nw` directory, type `npm install`.

 You will need to be able to compile node modules (so have `npm`, and `node-gyp` in your path.)